 - Deed Certification Form

 West Chicago City Ordinance (Sec.
 1-11) requires that a Deed Certification Number be attached to a deed when a title is recorded for any and all transfers of real estate transactions.
-To obtain a Deed Certification Number, please complete the City of West Chicago Deed Certification Form.
+To obtain a Deed Certification Number, please complete the Deed Certification Form.
 Make sure that it is signed by at least one of the sellers (grantors) or agent thereof, and then presented to the City’s Administrative Services Department, 475 Main St., West Chicago, Illinois 60185.
 For the Deed Certification Number to be issued, full payment of any applicable inspection fee, final water bill and outstanding fines is also expected.

 Looking to obtain Deed Certification for other types of Property Title Changes?
 Please click here for further information.